- Aim to save at least 15% of your pre-tax income for retirement annually—including any contribution from your employer.

-There are two types of 401(k) contributions: Roth and traditional.
-Contributions to a traditional 401(k) are made before taxes.
-That means you get the tax break now—your contributions come out of your paycheck pretax, which reduces your taxable income.
-You pay taxes on what you withdraw from the account upon retirement.
+There are 2 types of 401(k) contributions you can make: Roth and pre-tax.
+Contributions to a traditional 401(k) are generally made on a pre-tax basis.1 That means you get the tax break now—your contributions come out of your paycheck pre-tax, which reduces your taxable income.
+You pay taxes on what you withdraw from the account and any earnings that have accumulated upon retirement.

-Contributions to a Roth 401(k) are after-tax.
-Because the contribution is made after taxes are taken out, you don’t get a tax benefit today—you get it in retirement.
-After age 59½, withdrawals of contributions and earnings are tax-free.1 Any matches made by your employer are made on a pre-tax basis, so whether you contribute to a Roth or traditional, you will still get tax-deferred benefits.
-Not all employers offer Roth contributions however.
+Contributions to a Roth 401(k) are made on an after-tax basis.
+Because the contribution is made after taxes are taken out, you don't realize the tax benefit right away.
+After age 59½, withdrawals of contributions and earnings are tax free.2 Any contributions made by your employer are made on a pre-tax basis, so whether you contribute on a Roth or pre-tax basis, you will still get tax-deferred benefits.
+Not all employers offer Roth accounts however.

-If you’re automatically enrolled in your 401(k), the default contribution level may not be enough to capture the entire match.
-If it isn’t, consider changing your contribution amount—something you can usually do online or over the phone.
-Talk to your plan administrator or HR rep if you’re not sure how to do it.
+If you're automatically enrolled in your 401(k), then you'll have money taken out of your paycheck and put into the account for you.
+It probably won't be a lot of money as the default contribution rate is typically low and may not be enough to capture the entire match.
+If it isn't, consider increasing your contribution amount—something you can usually do online or over the phone.
+Talk to your plan administrator or HR rep if you're not sure how to do it.

 How much should I contribute?

-Fidelity suggests saving at least 15% of your pretax income for retirement.
-That 15% includes any match you may get from your employer.
-Beginning to save 15% of income at age 25 can help you maintain your current lifestyle in retirement.
+Fidelity suggests saving at least 15% of your pre-tax income for retirement.
+That 15% includes any contribution you may get from your employer.
+Beginning to save 15% of income at age 25 may help you maintain your current lifestyle in retirement.
 If you start later, after age 25, it may require saving more than 15% of your income depending on your retirement goal—or working longer.

-Of course, you’re probably already paying down debt, setting up an emergency fund, saving for short-term goals like moving or buying a house, and, of course, just paying the bills for necessities, but retirement is also important.
+Of course, you're probably already juggling debt and saving for short-term goals like moving or buying a house, and just paying the bills for necessities.
+But retirement is also important.

 What about investing?